 The picture above is of a mantis laying an egg sac after we placed her on the palm tree.
 The egg sac is called an ootheca.
 As you can see this is the second egg sac which has been laid on the same palm.
 When the egg comes out it is quite soft and if you look closely you can still see it looks foamy.
 She stayed there until it hardened off.

 Then we watched and waited until it hatched.
 It was only by sheer luck that we happened to be in the right place at the right time.
 Here the weather is always warm so they hatch quite quickly.

-As the young ones emerged they were then on their own, At this time they could be prey for spiders, birds, other mantises.
+As the young ones emerged they were then on their own.
+At this time they could be prey for spiders, birds, or other mantises.